michael-bambha/protisplice/README.md

 ## Description

-This script identifies splice junctions (donor and acceptor sites) from a gene annotation file (GTF format) and extracts the flanking genomic sequences from a corresponding reference genome (FASTA format).
+This script identifies splice junctions (donor and acceptor sites) from a gene annotation file (GFF3 format) and extracts the flanking genomic sequences from a corresponding reference genome (FASTA format).
 It calculates a window around each splice junction coordinate, defined by a specified number of bases into the exon and intron regions.

 Strand information is taken into account when outputting the sequences.
 For sequences on the (-) strand, the reverse complement will be returned.
+Additionally, intronic regions of the same window length are also extracted to serve as "decoy" samples.

 This script was originally built as a data mining tool for downstream ML workflows.